 - Papa Wolf: Benji becomes very protective of the four orphaned cougar cubs he adopts.

 - Puppet Shows: Benji Takes a Dive at Marineland has these, with Benji and some human stars interacting and being "interviewed" by puppet characters at various times.

-- Reaction Shot: Plenty, because the stories are mostly shown rather than told and emotion usually shown through Benji's facial expression and reaction to events, greatly helped by the fact that Higgins and Benjean possibly have the most expressive/emotive eyes of any dog.
+- Reaction Shot: Plenty, because the stories are mostly shown rather than told and the main character is a dog, emotion is usually shown through Benji's facial expression and reaction to events, greatly helped by the fact that Higgins and Benjean possibly have the most expressive/emotive eyes of any dog.

 - Reincarnation: In Oh Heavenly Dog private detective Benjamin Browning is murdered and reincarnated as a stray dog, in order to earn his place in the afterlife he then has to solve the mystery of his own murder.

-- Ridiculously Cute Critter: Like most baby animals, the cougar cubs in Benji the Hunted are plain adorable.
+- Ridiculously Cute Critter: The cougar cubs in Benji the Hunted are plain adorable.

 - Savage Wolves: One in Benji The Hunted that acts as the main antagonist, at first only going after Benji, but eventually the cubs as well.